yts01/Portfolio/README.md

 My projects represent my Data Analysis experience with the help of Python / R tools.
-My motivation for making these mini-projects is to practice new capabilites that I learn along my learning process.
+My motivation for making these mini-projects is to practice new tools that I acquired along my learning process.